 - Bow once, deeply.

-We enjoyed our visits much better after understanding these basics!
+Visiting shrines is much better enjoyed when one understands these basics!
 What makes a big difference as well is to check out the enshrined gods and benefits of each shrine.
-They are very open places and each is unique with specific details: feel free to walk up the stairs, venture around, and take in the peacefulness.

 - For more to do in Japan, click here!

 - Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!